noelwarr/su-tunnel/README.md

 1. SketchUp -> Run SketchUp, open a console and type in `SketchUpTunnel` to see if the module has been loaded.
 2. Ruby in path -> Open a shell and type
 				`ruby -e "puts 'hello world'"`
-3. Tunnel -> Navigate to the tunnel_ide.rb folder and add a test ruby script there.
+3. Tunnel -> Navigate to the SketchUp plugins folder and add a test ruby script there.
 Something like my_test.rb containing a few `puts()`.
 Then at the console try
-				`ruby tunnel_ide.rb my_test.rb`
+				`ruby su-tunnel.rb my_test.rb`

 How does it work?
 =================

 It's a hack.
 But it has proved the most effective hack I've ever put together.
 When SketchUp runs it loads the plugin and starts a timer that is called every x milliseconds.
-When the timer is called, it uses an undocumented class called SUSocket to connect to port 1517.
-Usually the connection is refused and everything continues as usual.
+When the timer is called, it tries to opens a file in a temp directory.
+If no file is found it does nothing

-Upon building in your IDE, ruby runs tunnel_ide.rb which starts up a socket listening on port 1517 and waits for SketchUp to connect.
-The IDE tells the SketchUp tunnel what files to load and then waits for SketchUp to respond.
+Upon building in your IDE, ruby runs su-tunnel.rb which creates a file in the temp directory containg the path of the file we want to run in SketchUp.
+SketchUp will find the file load it and append the stdout produced to the end of that file.
+Your IDE will then read it display the results in the console